 If you find yourself encountering memory related errors during a scan with Permissions Reporter, then you'll need to reduce the working project scope (see above) or make more memory available to the host operating system.

-Network connectivity speed is also a signficant factor in any permissions analysis that involves remote file systems.
+Network connectivity speed is also a significant factor in any permissions analysis that involves remote file systems.
 Use the fastest connection possible to reduce the lag associated with the remote file system scanning process and querying Active Directory for account data.